Aston Clinton: The village today

 There are many historic buildings with listed status in Aston Clinton including Anthony Hall, a concert hall situated in the centre of the village which was donated to the community by the widow of Anthony Nathan de Rothschild.
 To the south-east of the village in Green Park was the former Aston Clinton House.
 The village also contains St. Michael and All Angels parish church, dating from the late medieval period.

 The village was used as a filming location for the 1962 film Lolita.
 The TV programme Hotel Babylon was filmed in Aston Clinton.

 Aston Clinton Household Recycling Centre opened in 2009 and was built to the north of the village off the A41 Aston Clinton bypass.

 In 2011 a new industrial park opened in Aston Clinton called Halton Brook Business Park, designed and developed by Horstonbridge Development Management which replaced an old dairy, demolished in 2006, that once stood in the same location.
 Two companies currently occupy Halton Brook, Zethon & DeSoutter Medical.

 There are four pubs, three of which are on Green End Street: The Bell, The Partridge and The Oak.
 The Rothschild Arms is situated on Weston Road.

 Notable residents

 Composer and lutenist Daniel Bacheler was born in the village in 1572.

 The BAFTA and Oscar winning special effects make-up artist David Malinowski lives in the village.

 Australian Formula One driver Mark Webber lists Aston Clinton as his home in England where he lives with his partner Ann Neal.

+Robert Hendry Morton (25 September 1927 – 6 May 2002) was an English professional footballer, born in Aston Clinton, and who played for Luton Town.
+Morton holds the record for most appearances for the club, with 495 in the Football League and 550 overall.